emilio/words/_posts/2020-06-13-rounding-borders.md

 Rounding up instead of down for this would be problematic in both situations, for different reasons.
 For Firefox, it'd mean that children using borders in a precise way would overflow in some resolutions but not others.
-For WebKit it'd mean that semi-transparent borders would overlap with children.
+For Blink it'd mean that semi-transparent borders would overlap with children.

 ## There's no perfect solution